Racism in association football: Argentina

 On 14 April 2005, the Quilmes player Leandro Desabato was arrested for racially abusing Grafite, a black Brazilian player.
 He was held for 40 hours, but no charges were brought against him after Grafite decided not to press charges.

 Damien Perez of Arsenal de Sarandi labelled his opponent Jerry Bengston a "negro de mierda", roughly translated to "black piece of shit".
 This is a common racial slur in Latin America.
-One Argentinian player, Alberto Raimundi even felt it was appropriate to use the slur when describing an opponent during a post-game interview.
+One Argentinian narrator, Alberto Raimundi even felt it was appropriate to use the slur when describing an opponent during a post-game interview.

+In November 2022, an Argentine television crew during the 2022 FIFA World Cup caught Argentine fans singing chants against the France national football team claiming "they are from Angola", and singled out Kylian Mbappé in particular for his nationality, sexuality, and alleged relationship with model Ines Rau.

+In November 2023, Brazilian footballer Rodrygo was racially abused after an altercation during a game with Argentina's Lionel Messi.

+In July 2024, the French Football Federation complained about a racist song sung by Argentina national players.
+The video had been posted on social media by Enzo Fernandez, who was criticised by French club-mate Wesley Fofana; Fernandez was subject to disciplinary proceedings.
+Fofana later said that Fernandez was not racist.
+The anti-racism group Kick it Out accused Fernandez of being racist and transphobic.